HarkerDev/harker-courses/README.md

 [![Build Status](https://travis-ci.com/n3a9/harker-courses.svg?token=oqxxEvW7knppYxyBV7jq&branch=master)](https://travis-ci.com/n3a9/harker-courses)

 An online platform for Harker students to leave reviews on courses.
-Deployed platform can be found at [http://harker-courses.surge.sh](http://harker-courses.surge.sh).
+Deployed platform can be found at [http://harker-courses.surge.sh](http://harker-courses.surge.sh) (may be behind master branch).

 ## Development To-Do